 When fiberglass first appeared in the market, it looked and felt like plastic, with the wood-grain an obvious cheap rendition of the real thing.
 While some fiberglass doors are still distinguishable from wood, many are virtually identical in feel and appearance.
 Like most products, there is a range of prices for fiberglass doors, though the price differences are based mostly on aesthetics.
 Performance between these doors is generally the same with the exception of extremely cheap fiberglass doors, which may crack or deteriorate quickly.

-For some, nothing will beat the warmth and natural rich appearance of a wood door.
+For some, nothing will beat the warmth and naturally rich appearance of a wood door.
 Most doors can be designed to meet strict code requirements in hurricane-prone areas and are available with fairly high ratings for fire protection.

 Natural elements including sun and humidity are a wood door’s natural enemies.
 Wood will slowly display use and wear, including scratches and cracks.
 Refinishing will likely be necessary, but the frequency will depend on the climate and direction of the door.
 Wood doors can also warp when exposed to high moisture.